rabutler/rabutler.github.io/_drafts/incorporating-static-ggvis-figures-into-a-blog.md

 If the code in "sample-ggvis-figure.html" is pasted into the website, it will display this figure:

-{% include samples/sample-ggvis-figure.html %}
+{% include_relative figs/sample-ggvis-figure.html %}

 ### Longer Example
 I also tested out the approach to see if it would work if I was writing the entire blog post from RStudio using rmarkdown.
-The example post is available [here][7], and the process seems to work.
+The example post is available [here][7].
 To create that page, I:

 1. Wrote the entire post in RStudio.
 2. Knit an html document in RStudio.